christopherwilches/Autonomous-Trading-System/docs/01_system_architecture.md

 ### Daily Decision Layer
 Responsible for generating the daily ticker list from the chosen group.

-- pulls the latest daily snapshot (historical) data
+- pulls the latest daily snapshot data
 - runs the chosen group in Excel to generate “tomorrow” candidates
 - ranks and trims to a shortlist